Basic Information

 - Heyward Family Papers, 1790-1893

-- Slave Cabin Project Moves to the Privately-Owned Goodwill Plantation - Joseph McGill, a program officer for the National Trust for Historic Preservation, documents his overnight stay in a slave cabin at Goodwill Plantation in July 2010.
+- Slave Cabin Project Moves to the Privately-Owned Goodwill Plantation - Joseph McGill, a program officer for the National Trust for Historic Preservation, documents his overnight stay in a slave cabin at Goodwill Plantation in July 2010 - source no longer available online

 - Claude Henry Neuffer, editor, Names in South Carolina, Volume I through 30 (Columbia, SC: The State Printing Company)